ansys/pyhps/doc/source/user_guide/dcs_migration.rst

 Client and API objects
 ~~~~~~~~~~~~~~~~~~~~~~

-With respect to the DCS Python Client, the PyHPS structure has been streamlined.
+With respect to the DCS Python client, the PyHPS structure has been streamlined.
 The main ``Client`` object stores only the connection, without exposing any service API.
 Similarly, resources like ``Project`` and ``Job`` do not expose API endpoints.
 Instead, objects like ``JmsApi``, ``ProjectApi``, and ``RmsApi`` wrap around HPS REST APIs.